ptavaressilva/ML_API/README.md

 The API is written in Python and infrastructure as code is provided (in the `dev_env` folder) to host it in a Flask development container (requires Docker esktop).

-Training the ML model falls outside of the scope of this exercise, so a previously trained classifier model from my [Titanic GitHub repository](https://github.com/ptavaressilva/titanic) was used .
+Training the ML model falls outside of the scope of this exercise, so a previously trained classifier model from my [Titanic GitHub repository](https://github.com/ptavaressilva/titanic) was used.

 In order to prepare the data for the model, a previously trained Standard Scaler and One-Hot Encoder are also included.